ServisionFrontend/ext6-app/sass/Readme.md

 This folder contains Sass files defining CSS rules corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'Ext6App'.
+By default, files in this folder are mapped to the application's root namespace, 'App'.
 This is set in `"app.json"`:

     "sass": {
-        "namespace": "Ext6App"
+        "namespace": "App"
     }

 ### ./sass/var

 This folder contains Sass files defining Sass variables corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'Ext6App' in the same way as `"Ext6App/sass/src"`.
+By default, files in this folder are mapped to the application's root namespace, 'App' in the same way as `"App/sass/src"`.

 ## Slicing